Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Open Challenges

 \subsubsection{Defense-Oriented Research}

-Current research on large-model safety is heavily skewed toward attack strategies, with significantly fewer efforts dedicated to developing defense mechanisms.
-This imbalance is concerning, as the sophistication of attacks continues to outpace the development of effective defenses.
-To address this gap, we advocate for a shift in research priorities toward defense strategies.
-Researchers should not only investigate attack mechanisms but also focus on developing robust defenses to mitigate or prevent these threats.
-A balanced approach is crucial for advancing the field of safety research.
+Current research on large-model safety is heavily skewed toward attack strategies, with far less emphasis on developing defenses.
+This imbalance is concerning as attack sophistication continues to outpace effective safeguards.
+To address this, we advocate for a shift in research priorities toward robust defense development.
+Researchers should focus not only on attack mechanisms, but also on practical and preventative defenses to mitigate emerging threats.
+A balanced approach is essential for advancing safety.

-Moreover, future defense research should emphasize integrated approaches.
-New defense methods should not be proposed or implemented in isolation but rather integrated with existing approaches to build cumulative protection.
-Defense research should be viewed as a continuous, evolving effort, where new methods are layered onto established ones to enhance overall effectiveness.
-However, the diversity of defense strategies presents a challenge.
-Developing frameworks to effectively incorporate different defense mechanisms will require a collective effort from the research community.
+Future defense research should also emphasize integration.
+New methods should be combined with existing approaches to build layered, cumulative protection as defense is a continuous, evolving process.
+However, the diversity of defense strategies makes integration challenging, underscoring the need for community-driven frameworks capable of effectively combining multiple defense mechanisms—a truly comprehensive ``super safety” framework.